-Drush can be run in your shell by typing "drush" from within any Drupal root directory.
+With the Drush Launcher, Drush can be run in your shell by typing "drush" from within your project root directory or anywhere within Drupal.

 $ drush [options] <command> [argument1] [argument2]

 Use the 'help' command to get a list of available options and commands:

 For even more documentation, use the 'topic' command:

 For multisite installations, use the --uri option to target a particular site.
 If you are outside the Drupal web root, you will need to use the --root, --uri or other command line options just for Drush to work.

 If you wish to be able to select your Drupal site implicitly from the current working directory without using the --uri option, but you need your base_url to be set correctly, you may force it by setting the uri in a drushrc.php file located in the same directory as your settings.php file.